MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/process-automation/process-automation-framework.md

 Process automation enables simple scheduling of processes that will be run by the batch framework.
 The process automation framework is a set of APIs that lets you implement process automation.

-As with any customization, you should use the documented approach to extend the process automation framework and follow the guidelines to avoid [intrusive customizations](../extensibility/intrusive-customizations.md).
+As with any customization, you should use the documented approach to extend the process automation framework and follow the general guidelines to avoid [intrusive customizations](../extensibility/intrusive-customizations.md).
 You should also follow these specific guidelines:

 - Don't integrate directly with the process automation framework tables.
 - Don't extend the framework or integrate directly with the framework classes.
 - Don't subscribe to table events on the framework tables.
 The process automation framework skips most of those events.
 - If functionality that you require is missing, submit an extensibility request.

+> [!NOTE]
-If you integrate with the process automation framework in an unsupported way, your integration might break bcause it did not follow the best practices.
+> If you integrate with the process automation framework in an unsupported way, your integration might break bcause it did not follow the best practices.

 For more information about process automation, see [Process automation](../sysadmin/process-automation.md).